PostHog/posthog.com/contents/handbook/growth/marketing/hosthogs.md

 showTitle: true
 ---

 HostHogs are our global series of meetups.
-The mission of HostHogs is to support and grow the PostHog community through targeted in-person events that offer an opportunity for like-minded members and potential members of the community to meet and benefit from deeper conversations than are usually possible in GitHub or Slack.
+The mission of HostHogs is to create an opportunity for the PostHog community to meet like-minded members and benefit from deeper conversations with our team and the community - and to influence our product roadmap with their ideas!

 Specific product metrics that this supports (in order):
 1. Retention